asd2511/yolo-v2-with-ncs2/document/eng.md

  ```shell
 vi ~/.bashrc
 ```
-Add the following line to the bashrc file <br>
+Add the following line to the `bashrc` file <br>
 ```shell
 source ~/inference_engine_vpu_arm/bin/setupvars.sh
 ```
-Save and exit, open a new terminal, you should see the following text.
+`Save and exit`, open a new terminal, you should see the following text.

 ![](https://github.com/asd2511/yolo-v2-with-ncs2/blob/master/img/terminal.png)